Note

 This page was generated from mimic_2_fate.ipynb.
 Some tutorial content may look better in light mode.

-MIMIC-II IAC Patient Fate
+MIMIC-II IAC Patient Trajectory and Fate¶

 In the previous introduction tutorial, we explored the MIMIC-II IAC dataset, comprising electronic health records (EHR) of 1776 patients in 46 features, and identified patient group-specific clusters using ehrapy.
 Please go through the MIMIC-II IAC introduction before performing this tutorial to get familiar with the dataset.